Below you can find some answers to frequently asked questions.

 Unfortunately we cannot provide certificates from older wheel designs online anymore.
 We kindly ask you to fill out the order form completely and click on the “submit” button afterwards.
 Please understand that we have to charge a contribution fee of 20.00 € for the provision of certificates that are not shown in the configurator.
 If there is no certificate for your wheel available there are no costs for you of course.

 ECE stands for Economic Commission for Europe.
 This commission determines international regulations for vehicles and their accessories.
-AUTEC wheels with ECE identification just like Skandic ECE and Polaric ECE comply with these standards and are applicable Europe-wide without correction of the vehicle documents, the carriage of an ABE is not necessary.
+AUTEC wheels with ECE identification just like Skandic ECE, Polaric ECE and Ionik ECE comply with these standards and are applicable Europe-wide without correction of the vehicle documents, the carriage of an ABE is not necessary.
 Wheels with ECE identification are replacement wheels with equal dimensions and have therefore the identical sizes like wheels that are mounted as standard on the vehicle.
 Furthermore usually the original fitting kits of the vehicle manufacturer can be used when mounting the wheel.

 This information appears when there is no certificate available for the chosen wheel/vehicle combination.
 However, the wheels are already technically approved for the chosen vehicle.
 In most cases there is either a new vehicle model or a new wheel design from our program.
 Our sales team will be happy to give you further information when the rework of the ABE is expected.